NindroidA/nindexus/README.md

 # nindexus
-A discord bot for personal use
+A discord bot for personal use - test init